We believe that people act, and speak, in ways that make sense to them.

 Throughout my career I have regularly witnessed misunderstandings, disputes, complaints and unintended outcomes involving highly trained, highly motivated individuals trying to do their best.

-Traditional ways of dealing with such situations can fail to address the cultural norms that allow them to develop in the first place and can be emotionally damaging to those involved.
+Traditional ways of dealing with such situations can fail to address the cultural norms that allow them to develop in the first place and can be emotionally damaging to those involved, frequently with no acceptable or sustainable solution or resolution.

 I believe there is a better way.
-Seeking to understand the words and actions of each other, rather than making assumptions and judgements, can lead to healthier, happier relationships and reduce the chances of similar situations developing again.
+Seeking to understand the words and actions of each other, rather than acting on assumptions and judgements, can lead to healthier, happier relationships and reduce the chances of similar situations developing again.

 I've spent the last 20+ years working with business development and growth teams across a broad range of businesses and industries, providing strategic and tactical advice, input and training to teams around the world.